 We summarize the anticipated errors in the determination of the π^0 polarizability.
-We assume 20 days of running on a 5% radiation length 208Pb target, 107 photons/s, and nominal acceptance for $\pi^0\pi^0$.
+We assume 20 days of running on a 5% radiation length ^{208}Pb target, 10^7 photons/s, and calculated acceptance and reconstruction efficiencies for $\pi^0\pi^0$ events.
 Table 3 summarizes the estimated statistical and systematic errors.
 In the following we describe each of these contributions in detail:

-1. Statistical uncertainty in extraction of the Primakoff signal as determined by the fit shown in the top left plot in Fig. 21 (Section 6).
+- 1. Statistical uncertainty in extraction of the Primakoff signal as determined by the fit shown in the top left plot in Fig. 21 (Section 6). - 2.
+Systematic uncertainty in extraction of the signal.
+This contribution is estimated to be 3% based on differences obtained in the Primakoff signal by varying the amount of background contributions (Section 6).